This page is not complete.

 Documentinterface so it is available to XML documents (bug 718711).

-- Data URLs are now treated as unique opaque origins, rather than inheriting the origin of the settings object responsible for the navigation (bug 1324406).
+- Data URIs are now treated as unique opaque origins, rather than inheriting the origin of the settings object responsible for the navigation (bug 1324406).

 Removals from the web platform